aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes.rst

     Use "smlogs [command] --help" for more information about a command.

-Delete Operators from the Cluster
+Delete operators from the cluster
 ----------------------------------

-Operators Installed Using YAML
+Operators installed using YAML
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To uninstall the operator from your cluster, make sure that all